-The pronghorn has true horns, similar to bison and bighorn sheep.
-The horns are made of modified, fused hair that grows over permanent bony cores, but they differ from those of other horned animals in two major ways: the sheaths are shed and grown every year and they are pronged.
+The pronghorn has true horns, made of modified, fused hair that grows over permanent bony cores, but they differ from those of other horned animals in two major ways: the sheaths are shed and grown every year and they are pronged.
 (A number of other horned mammals occasionally shed their horns, but not annually.)
 Adult males typically have 10–16 inch horns that are curved at the tips.
 About 70% of the females also have horns, but they average 1–2 inches long and are not pronged.
 The males usually shed the horny sheaths in November or December and begin growing the next year’s set in February or March.
 The horns reach maximum development in August or September.
 Females shed and regrow their horns at various times.

 Females that bred the previous fall commonly deliver a set of twins in May or June.
 The newborn fawns are a uniform grayish-brown and weigh 6–9 pounds.
 They can walk within 30 minutes of birth and are capable of outrunning a human in a couple of days.
 The young normally stay hidden in the vegetation while the mother grazes close by.
 After the fawns turn three weeks old they begin to follow the females as they forage.
 Several females and their youngsters join together in nursery herds along with yearling females.